ZeldaFan0225/AI_Horde_Discord/config.md

 `*2` Available Samplers: k_lms, k_heun, k_euler, k_euler_a, k_dpm_2, k_dpm_2_a, DDIM, PLMS
 `*3` Not all models are available at all times *1
 `*4` Developer mode will enable logging and will also show the generations ID in the embed in Discord
-`*5` This is currently not released but will be implemented soon
-`*6` This option changes how the /generate command is created.
+`*5` This option changes how the /generate command is created.
 If set to false the user will not have the option to modify this value when generating.